varp/vardan.pro/_posts/2017-11-30-grand-refactoring-of-sublimetext-nodejs-plugin.markdown

 of release it is a Nodejs 6 branch and 8 branch aka LTS and current stable.

-- Plugin settings now opens in style of Sublime Text 3, by `edit_settings` commands, default settings on the left side and user custom settings on the right side
+- Plugin settings now opens in style of Sublime Text 3, by `edit_settings` command, default settings on the left side and user custom settings on the right side

 - From now, commands ('node_drun', 'node_npm_install' and etc.) could be run only